Wasps in Australia

 Spider wasps take their name from their peculiar breeding habits.
 Most wasp species create a nest and lay their eggs there.
 Not these wasps!
 They instead turn the hunters into the hunted.

 In order to procreate, the rather large orange and black spider wasp looks for the biggest spider it can find.
-Then it paralyzes it, drags it to her nest and lays her legs inside of it while it’s still alive.
+Then she paralyses it, drags it to her nest and lays her eggs inside the spider while it's still alive.
 The venom doesn’t kill it.
 The vital organs remain intact so that they can be fresher the longest.

 When the larvae hatch, they begin munching on the helpless spider.
 It dies away in quiet agony.
 Nature is truly scary!